tdostilio/MovieApiProject/README.md

 ##Code Snippets
 ```
-//Below is the main search function that occus on form submit
+//Below is the main search function that occurs on form submit
 $THE_FORM.on('submit', function(event) {
     event.preventDefault();
     $SEARCH_RESULTS.empty();